ClevrSolutions/ATS-Documentation/ats-public-documentation/refguide/rg-version-2/app.md

 ### 2.2 App Admin

 The **App Admin** role is assigned to a user when they have the app settings permission of the Team Server project in the Developer Portal.
 The app settings permission is by default part of the SCRUM Master role in the Developer Portal.
-An App Admin also has access to the test settings page described in the next section.
+An App Admin also has access to the app settings page described in the next section.

 ## 3 Settings